ShiningRay/better-cache/README.md

       cache.fetch('user', getUser, [id], function (user) {
         // do next thing :)
-        // the user variable in the callback below is now in cache, and the getUser function won't be called next time you call cache.fetch with 'user' as the key
+        // the user variable in the callback below is now in cache
+        //the getUser function won't be called next time you call cache.fetch with 'user' as the key
         //in fact cache.fetch('key') will work.
       })